Sometimes we just need to get away from the normal routine of life!

 And a bonus idea…

 Is there any pressing task you could do ahead so it doesn’t nag you while away?

-I’ve found that a key to really enjoying your day away is to free your mind of those nagging to-dos in advance.
-Taking care of them before hand eases up the day after your day away.
+I’ve found that a key to really enjoying a Day Away is to free my mind of those nagging to-dos in advance.
+Taking care of them before hand eases up the day after your day away as well.
 The stress off extra responsibilities when you return home can practically undo the benefit of getting away.
 You worked hard to carve out this special time.
 Adjusting a little the week before you go to take care of important tasks you’d normally do can really make the whole experience better!

 We all need a day away, and I can help!

-It is a simple, but sometimes hard to swallow truth – we all need a day away every now and then.
-But oh boy is it good when we finally give ourselves the space to take that break!
-I’ve you want some assistance planning your first or your next personal getaway, I’d love to help!
-Check out more of what I can offer as your personal Day Away Planner or contact me to learn more.
+It is a simple, but sometimes hard to swallow truth; we all need a Day Away every now and then.
+Even though hard sometimes it good when we finally give ourselves the space to take that break!
+If you want some assistance planning your next personal getaway, I’d love to help!
+Check out more of what I can offer as your personal Day Away planner or schedule a time with me (Jessica) to learn more.